dacarva/lfgho-credit-id/README.md

 # lfgho-credit-id Monorepo

-This folder contains the dapp, backend and smart contracts
+This folder contains the dapp, backend and smart contracts.

+IMPORTANT: USE YARN to handle dependencies in this monorepo